Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ### Giant charge inversion ###

-The molecular dynamics simulation codes are created in several settings, and they are discussed in the articles.
-Gaint charge inversion is about the macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
+Charge inversion is about the macroions surrounded by the electrolyte of multivalent counterions and monovalent coions.
+The molecular dynamics simulation code to study charge inversion is created in different settings, and is discussed in the articles.
 The equation of motion in Eq.(1) of Ref.1 has the Lengevin thermostat on top of Coulomb and Lennard-Jones forces of the righthand side.
-The short-range forces Eq.(1) and the long-range forces in p3m_perform routines are included for the best accuracy (Ref.
+The short-range forces Eq.(1) and the long-range forces in p3m_perform routines are used for the best accuracy of molecular dynamics simulations (Ref.
 6).

 The simulation code is @chginv3.f03 with the paramer file parm_inv13.h and the configure file CIMV13_config.START3.